A/N: Hey, so this quarter isn't as horrible as the last couple, so I was able to get this out a bit faster.

 "Expelliarmus," Harry cried out as a scream rent the air behind him and caused him to flinch.
 The spell went and missed by a large margin.
 His limbs were still quaking in the aftermath of the cruciatus curse.

 The element of surprise gone, Harry found himself in a very one-sided duel.
-He fell to the ground as a blasting curse slipped past his feeble shield and impacted his side.
-He was saved, perhaps, as the monster decided to come their way.
+He struggled to stay upright as a blasting curse slipped past his feeble shield and impacted his side.
+He was saved, perhaps, as his left leg suddenly felt like all of the muscles seized up and he fell to the ground, just as another curse was barreling towards his head.
+That was when the monster decided to come their way.

 "Accio Harry," and Harry suddenly found himself flying through the air.